vikdevelop/SaveDesktop/.github/pull_request_template.md

 - [ ] Added new feature: Describe the feature.
 - [ ] Fixed bug: Describe the bug and how it was fixed.
-- [ ] Updated documentation: Describe what was updated.
 - [ ] Other: Describe any other changes made.

 ## Screenshots (if applicable)